ParkerShelton/Money-Manager/README.md

 ### V1.2
 - [X] Add cases to switch in handleChange function in App.js
 - [X] Have history table list the expenses along with the income
-- [ ] Color row's backgrounf green if it's income and red if it's expense
+- [X] Color row's backgroung green if it's income and red if it's expense
-- [ ] Make total on the home page add and subtract all amount from history list
+- [X] Make total on the home page add and subtract all amount from history list
-- [ ] In the manage page, make a separate tab for gift cards
+- [X] Make a footer the has all the navigation

+### V1.3
+- [ ] Get rid of Manage page and turn it into the different pages (income, expense, and giftcard)
+- [ ] Make the icons in the footer change color when selected
 - [ ] Be able to sort the gift cards by the store they are for and the amount of money they have left
 - [ ] Be able to sort the history by all of the parameters.